Sew house shoes for warm weather!

-To make your own, you’ll need
+To make your own perfect pair of house slippers, you’ll need

-- 1/4 yard of non skid fabric, similar to this fabric (affiliate link)
+- 1/4 yard of non skid fabric, similar to this fabric (affiliate link) that has rubber dots on the bottom

 - 1/4 -1/3 yard of Peltex (affiliate link) or ultra firm stabilizer, depending on foot size.
 Get the sew in kind, not the fusible kind.
 If your feet are larger than a women’s size 8 or so, I’d get more Peltex.